perseids-project/imgspect/README.md

 I thought I'd be clever and make an album area in the DOM so I wouldn't have to redownload images if several imgbit instances were created for a page, but really what browser doesn't do this already.
 I'm going to scrap it.
 That should simplify things.

+## 2013-12-11
+### imgspect
+So I made it so hi-res images can be navigated.
+I feel good about that.

+I would like to make the nav and draw areas resizable by the user.
+Maybe just a draggable button in the lower right corner of the draw area.
+The nav will resize just to fit the width of the browser?
+I think that could work pretty well.

+Also the ability to change the hilite color and opacity would be useful.
+Multiple hilite colors?
+I dunno...